turbot/steampipe-action-check/README.md

       mod-url: https://github.com/turbot/steampipe-mod-aws-compliance
       pipes-token: ${{ secrets.PIPES_TOKEN }}
       snapshot-visibility: workspace
-      additional-args: '--workspace="username/default"' # The workspace passed here in format <owner>/<workspace> needs to be accessible by your token.
+      additional-args: '--workspace="username/default"' # The workspace passed here in format <owner>/<workspace> needs to be accessible by your pipes-token.
 ```

 Note: you can also set this as the `STEAMPIPE_WORKSPACE` environment variable.